The Italian Air Force Museum

 |

-The CRDA Cant Z.506S Airone (MM45425 '84-4') is one of the most impressive aircraft on display.
-A very large seaplane of wooden construction, it made its first flight in August 1936 and immediately gained eight World speed records and two altitude records for a seaplane.
-It was originally designed for commercial transport and it could carry 12 passengers.
-It was later developed as the faster Z.506B to drop bombs and torpedoes.
-It also participated in the Spanish Civil War and in World War Two.
-From 1937 to 1943 324 Z.506Bs were built.
-After the War a few Z.506Bs were converted to Z.506S standard, for its new role as a maritime search and rescue aircraft, with 84º Gruppo based at Vigna di Valle.
-It had a crew of five and a range of 1,690 miles (2,700 Km).
-The type was not withdrawn from service until 1960.
-As photographed in; 1983 and 2002. |
+The CRDA Cant Z.506S Airone (MM45425 '84-4').
+A large seaplane of wooden construction, it made its first flight in August 1936 and immediately set eight world speed records and two altitude records for a seaplane.
+Originally designed for commercial transport, it could carry 12 passengers.
+It was later developed into the faster Z.506B for bombing and torpedo missions.
+The aircraft also saw service in the Spanish Civil War and in the Second World War.
+Between 1937 and 1943, 324 Z.506Bs were built.

 |